Yasuke: Honnō-ji Incident

 On 21 June 1582, Oda Nobunaga was betrayed and attacked by his senior vassal Akechi Mitsuhide at Honnō-ji temple in Kyoto, an event known as the Honnō-ji Incident.
 At the time of the attack, Nobunaga was accompanied by a retinue of about 30 followers, including Yasuke.
 They fought but were defeated by the Akechi's forces, and Nobunaga committed seppuku.

 On the same day, after his lord's death, Yasuke joined the forces of Nobutada, Nobunaga's eldest son and heir, who was garrisoned at the nearby Nijō-goshō imperial villa.
 They fought against the Akechi clan but were overwhelmed.
 Yasuke was captured by Mitsuhide's vassals, then sent to the Jesuits by Mitsuhide who suggested that because Yasuke was not Japanese, his life should be spared.

 Japanese historians Midori Fujita and Ōwada Yasutsune speculate that Mitsuhide may have made this statement out of an inclination toward mercy, while Lockley suggests that it may have been an expedient to help Mitsuhide win over the Jesuits and Japanese Christians; there are no historical documents, however, to show definitively whether either was the case, or if statement was otherwise motivated (e.g. by disdain for foreigners, or for Yasuke in particular).
 It is certain that Yasuke did not die.
 Mitsuhide's vassals accompanied him to a Jesuit church, and Luís Fróis wrote five months after the Honnō-ji Incident thanking God that he did not lose his life.
 However, there are no historical sources about him since then and what happened to him afterwards is unknown.
+It is possible that Yasuke died during the Battle of Okitanawate.